 It’s important to test these ideas

-The seven strategies detailed above are ideas from many existing email campaign results.
+The seven strategies detailed above are ideas from existing B2B email campaign results.
 However, there is never one size that fits all, and what may work for one audience may flop with another.
 For this reason, it’s necessary to test the ideas out.
 The best way is to split test by dividing your email list into two and monitoring the different open rates.

 Email subject lines are the beginning of the relationship